Josephine Hensley, better known as Chicago Joe, was one of the best-known people in Helena, Montana, during its “Eldorado” heydays.

 But, prosperity for Chicago Joe would not continue at the same pace.
 In 1885, the Montana legislature ordered the prohibition of “hurdy-gurdy” houses.
 As the “Queen of the Red Light District,” the new law sought to prosecute Josephine first.
 However, when she was hauled into court, her attorney pointed out that she didn’t, and never had, provided musical entertainment by means of a “hurdy-gurdy.”
 She was found not guilty.
 Montana’s attempt to “lump” all such businesses into the catch-all term of “hurdy-gurdy” had failed.

 However, the writing was on the wall for the thriving red-light district.
 Josephine closed up “shop” for a while and kept a low profile.
 Later, she reopened her business, hiding behind the façade of a “variety theater,” where personal services could also be obtained.

-The nationwide Panic of 1893 took its toll on Hensley and she found herself financially overextended.
-However, she was able to hold on to her main establishment which continued to operate until her death in 1899.
+The nationwide Panic of 1893 took its toll on Hensley, and she found herself financially overextended.
+However, she held on to her main establishment, which continued to operate until she died in 1899.
 At the age of 56, Josephine succumbed to pneumonia.
-Her funeral was a splendid affair that was attended by a number of Helena’s leading citizens.
+Her funeral was a splendid affair that was attended by several Helena’s leading citizens.

 © Kathy Weiser/Legends of America, updated September 2019.